AndroBrain/GameHunter/README.md

 ### Android

 The easiest way to launch the Android client is to run from Android Studio using the generated build configuration `composeApp`.
 It'll build and deploy it on a selected physical device or emulator.
-I would strongly suggest using this method because it's the easiest one.
+I suggest using this method because it's the easiest one.

 ## Project structure

-* `gradle` - containts `libs.versions.toml` file with all the project, libraries and plugins configurations.
+* `gradle` - contains `libs.versions.toml` file with all the project, libraries and plugin configurations.
 * `composeApp` - module containing the app build in compose.
 * `androidMain` - module containing Android specific logic.
 * `desktopMain` - module containing Desktop specific logic.
 * `iosMain` - module containing ios specific logic (the app currently doesn't support iOS).
 * `commonMain`
-    * `kotlin` - module with shared kotlin code
+    * `kotlin` - module with shared Kotlin code
       * `app` - directory with application layer (Compose UI + Presentation).
       * `data` - directory with data layer (Local storage with SQLDelight and Networking with Ktor)
       * `domain` - directory with domain layer.
 Independent from other layers.